ramiboutas/django-toots/README.md

 from django_toots.models import Toot

 # create a toot in the db
-t = Tweet.objects.create(text="Hi, this is my toot using django-toots and Mastodon.py")
+t = Toot.objects.create(text="Hi, this is my toot using django-toots and Mastodon.py")

 # publish it
 t.publish()